 If you want to have straight hair, you have a few options.
 You can get a professional blow-out for super straight hair or waves, or you can dry your hair straight and then flat iron it.
 But what about something a bit more permanent?
 You could try the Japanese or Brazilian Keratin treatment for hair straightening.
 And, if you're really daring, a do-it-yourselfer, and tight on cash, you can even straighten your own hair at home using perm solution.
 Be sure to research this thoroughly before you try it, though.

-It's also commonly misconceived that when you have curls, you can't also enjoy bangs.
+It's also a common misconception that when you have curls, you can't also enjoy bangs.
 With few exceptions, almost anyone can wear bangs.
 While short curly bangs may look a bit dated, a few face-framing bangs can't hurt.
 Layers can also make a huge difference with curly hair.
 Because it's so important to "shape" curly hair, stylists often razor or scissor cut curly hair when it's dry.
 There's definitely a technique to shaping curly hair.
 Stylist Nick Arrojo suggests cutting in long layers to allow your curls to move.
 "You want the curls to be full of spring and life," he says.

 If your stylist is pulling too much on your hair, ask them to shape with a little less tension.
 If you wear your hair curly and let it air dry, you should inform your stylist so she can keep the layers on top of your head longer.
 This is because curly hair air dries tighter than it would if you blow dry it daily using a diffuser.
 This small adaptation to your hairstyle can make a big impact.